rasql/pygame-tutorial/docs/1_intro/intro.rst

 and multimedia applications.

 It is a wrapper around the SDL (Simple DirectMedia Layer) library.
-In this section we indroduce the basics of pygame functions without defining classes and objects.
+In this section we introduce the basics of pygame functions without defining classes and objects.

 Import the module